Maplespe/DWMBlurGlass/README.md

 6. Next, please translate the field values in the xml format (be careful not to translate the field names) The correct format is:`<config>Config</config>` to `<config>xxxx</config>`.
 7. Save your file when finished and copy it to the "data\lang" directory in the folder where the DWMBlurGlass.exe program is located.
 8. Next, open DWMBlurGlass.exe and test the language file to see if it works correctly.
 If it doesn't, check the language code settings and check that the file conforms to the xml format specification.
-9. Finally, commit the file to your own forked repository and send pull requests to the main branch of the project.
+9. Finally, commit the file to your own forked repository and send a pull request to the main branch of the project.
 10. After the request is approved, your file will be released with a future software update.